British Sign Language Award SCQF level 5

 Centres with devolved authority for approval should use their own internal approval process.

-Centres without devolved authority must come forward for approval and should contact SQA¿s Business Development Team for guidance.
+Centres without devolved authority will need to come forward for approval and should contact SQA's Business Development Team for guidance.

 Each individual unit specification gives detailed information on the evidence requirements and approaches to assessment for each unit.